RazzberryBoy26/Learning-ML/library.md

 2. Many commands, methods and functions that can be used to perform operations on the data of a particular dataset.
 3. What are mandelbrot sets, and how fractals differ (just some random math :p).
 4. Matrix manipulation, and other numpy operations.

+## Refer to plotting1.ipynb and convergence.ipynb for code.

+Thank you for sticking around :))